-Medicine in Performance: Medicine in Film
+Medicine in Performance

 Course Number: HON 3305H

 Instructor: Lambeth

-Instructional Mode: Synchronous
+Instructional Mode: Face-to-Face

-Class Number: 19825
+Class Number: 17135

 Days and Times: TTh 4:00 PM-5:30 PM

 In this course we will examine the representations of illness, disability, and medicine through the history of film, from the earliest "moving pictures" Edweard Muybridge crafted for medical purposes, through the silent era, on through the twentieth century in the films of such directors as Kurosawa, Sirk, Ray, Cassavetes, and Varda, up to our contemporary moment.
 Prepared with the vocabulary and awareness of the constructed cinematic image, we will ask questions relating to the filmmakers' representations of illness in performance refracted through medical attitudes in history and culture.
-Along with close "reading" of films, we will also read articles and film theory texts to increase the precision of your visual literacy and film vocabulary.
+Along with close readings of films, we will also read articles and film theory texts to increase the precision of your visual literacy and film vocabulary.